ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_faq.md

 #### How to send/receive with UDP and TCP sockets.
 How to use multicast groups?

 The mesh minimal uses socket communication and multicasting.
-See more details in the [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).
+See more details in the <a href="https://github.com/ARMmbed/mbed-os-example-mesh-minimal" target="_blank">mesh minimal example</a>.

 #### What if my ISP does not provide IPv6 service?
 Why do I need IPv6 internet service?
 Can I use a tunneling service?